lsst/dp0-1_lsst_io/tutorials-examples/index-portal-advanced.rst

 Hooray - the stars lie on a narrow locus in the color-color plot, as you might expect!

-Compare the measurements from the Object table to the "true" values for some objects.

-After separating stars and galaxies, we'll compare the recovered flux to the "true" value that was simulated for each object (as a ratio of the fluxes).
+Finally, let's compare the measurements from the Object table to the "true" values for some objects.
+We'll compare the recovered flux to the "true" value that was simulated for each object (as a ratio of the fluxes).

-Now let's compare the fluxes:

 .. _Another-Portal-Demo: